How to Choose a Newborn Photographer

 2. Safety of your Baby

 Then very important to consider is that this is your very precious tiny helpless newborn baby.
-You need to feel secure in the knowledge that the photographer you are handing your baby over to will handle your baby with the utmost care and consideration of your baby’s safety.
+You need to feel secure in the knowledge that the Newborn photographer you choose to hand your baby over to will handle your baby with the utmost care and consideration of your baby’s safety.
 Have they had training in Newborn Photography or caring for newborns?
 Do they have insurance should God forbid anything happen to your baby during the shoot?
 Can you go in and chat with them before the shoot and see the studio.
 Do they make you feel secure and confident that they will work safely with your baby?
 Have they been recommended?

 Photography is an Art Form and each photographer has their own unique style.
 This includes both in the way they pose baby and capture the images and the way they are edited.
 Do you like the style of the photographs in their portfolio?
 Can you imagine these hanging images on your walls?
 Look carefully at the images on their website, blog and Facebook pages.
 These are likely to be the photographer’s favourite images and therefore a good representation of what they consider to be their best work.
 How flexible is the photographer and how receptive are they to your ideas?
 Will they personalize your shoot to suit your vision?
 You really need to LOVE what they do and wish and hope for the same for your baby.